rrnyquist/ebenezer/_Scripture/ESV/22_Song_of_Solomon.md

 Before I was aware, my desire set me among the chariots of my kinsman, a prince. ^0612

-Return, return, O Shulammite, return, return, that we may look upon you.
-Why should you look upon the Shulammite, as upon a dance before two armies? ^0613
+Return, return, O Shulammite, return, return, that we may look upon you.Why should you look upon the Shulammite, as upon a dance before two armies? ^0613

 How beautiful are your feet in sandals, O noble daughter!
 Your rounded thighs are like jewels, the work of a master hand. ^0701